UniversalDependencies/docs/_tpn/feat/Case.md

 ### <a name="Ref">`Ref`</a>: Referential (Argumentative)

-is used for the referential marker (also called argumentative).
-It allows lexical roots, all of which are predicates in Tupinambá, to funcion as arguments of predicates or allow them to be referential.
+is used for the referential marker (also called argumentative, nominal).
+All lexical roots in Tupinambá are predicates.
+In order for these to function as arguments of predicates the Ref marker is used.

 #### Examples